Direct Support Professional/Caregiver II, Persons With Disabilities, Full Time - Traverse City, MI - MyNorth.com

 We walk with people in need, offering hope and compassion while upholding their dignity, advocating for equality and justice, and seeking creative solutions with those who place their trust in us.

-Full time direct support professional opportunity in Traverse City, Michigan.
-This position has a $11.00/hour pay rate and is eligible for a $1000.00 sign on/retention incentive.
+Immediate full time night direct support professional opportunity in our Traverse City, MI group home.
+This position has a $11.00/hour pay rate and is eligible for our $1000.00 retention incentive.

 Job Summary